galmeida9/Software-Architecture-20-21/as-report.md

 ![1000 Students at the same time](report-resources/performance-getquiz-1000_st.png)

 **Conclusions:** This time we can see that the average time it takes to get a quiz is proportional to the number of students.
+We did not address this slight performance issue, since in a real scenario the students enter the quiz code with a couple of minutes in advance, if it were any faster than it is now, it would not make any difference because they would not notice that.
+As we can see above, even if all the students enter at the same time, for 1000 it would take in average 2.4s to get a quiz, but since they enter at least one minute or more before the start of the quiz, it is not an issue.

 #### [Quiz answering with code](backend/jmeter/answer/quiz-answer-with-code.jmx)